jaymarvels/UmbracoDocs/Reference/V9-Config/GlobalSettings/index-v10.md

 Available options:

++ **FileSystemMainDomLock** - Available cross-platform, uses lock files written to LocalTempPath to control acquisition of MainDom status.
 + **MainDomSemaphoreLock** - Windows only, uses a named Semaphore with a `maximumCount` of 1 to control acquisition of MainDom status.
 + **SqlMainDomLock** - Available cross-platform, uses the database to control acquisition of MainDom status.

-*Available  in v9.4+*
-+ **FileSystemMainDomLock** - Available cross-platform, uses lock files written to LocalTempPath to control acquisition of MainDom status.

-The default selection is platform-specific.<br />
+The default implementation unless configured otherwise is `FileSystemMainDomLock`.
-On Windows, MainDomSemaphoreLock will be used unless configured otherwise.<br />
-On other platforms, SqlMainDomLock will be used unless configured otherwise.<br />

-Additionally, SqlMainDomLock will be used when configuration specifies MainDomSemaphoreLock on an unsupported platform.

 ### Main dom key discriminator

-*Available in V9.4+*

 For advanced use cases e.g. deployment slot swapping on Azure app services.